Year 12

 Units 3 and 4

 The Victorian Curriculum and Assessment Authority will supervise the assessment of all students undertaking Units 3 and 4.
 In English/ESL the student’s level of achievement will be determined by school-assessed coursework and end-of-year examination.
-Percentage contributions to the study score in English/ESL are as follows:

 • Unit 3 school-assessed coursework: 25 per cent